Courtney Lee: New Jersey Nets (2009–2010)

 After spending his rookie year with the Orlando Magic, Lee was traded on June 25, 2009, along with Rafer Alston and Tony Battie, to the New Jersey Nets for future teammate Vince Carter and Ryan Anderson.

 During the 2009–10 season, Lee led the Nets in steals (93), three-point shots made (76), and free throw percentage (86.9%).

 On March 8, 2010, he recorded a career high 30 points in a 107–101 loss to the Memphis Grizzlies.

 Houston Rockets (2010–2012)

-On August 11, 2010, Lee was traded to the Houston Rockets in a four-team, five-player trade in which the Rockets sent Trevor Ariza to the New Orleans Hornets.
+On August 11, 2010, Lee was traded to the Houston Rockets in a four-team, five-player trade in which the Rockets sent Trevor Ariza to the New Orleans Hornets, the Indiana Pacers sent Troy Murphy to the Nets, and the Hornets sent James Posey and Darren Collison to the Pacers.
 He was officially introduced by the Rockets on August 18, 2010.

 Boston Celtics (2012–2014)

 On July 20, 2012, Lee was traded to the Boston Celtics in a three team sign and trade deal involving the Houston Rockets and Portland Trail Blazers.
 Lee agreed to a 4-year, $21.5 million deal with Boston.
 He had a fine start to the 2013–14 season hitting around 50 percent of his 3-point attempts under new coach Brad Stevens.